ecmwf/datacube-spec/readme.md

+> [!WARNING]
+> This specification is under development and not yet fully defined or reviewed.

 This repository serves as the specification for the structure of datacubes, as well as the syntax specification for interactions with datacubes.
 It also provides tools for parsing and translating this syntax, to encourage consistent behaviour across software and services.